home I index I latest I glossary I introductions I e-mail I about this site

 St Andrew, Langford

 If you didn't know, you would never guess.
-Although Langford church is one of the four churches of the Norfolk Battle Training Area and is not generally accessible by the public, its surroundings are so familiar that you would think it just another lonely East Anglian church.
-Norfolk and Suffolk have dozens of little churches with settings like this.
+Although Langford church is one of the four churches of the Norfolk Battle Training Area and is not generally accessible by the public, its surroundings are so familiar that if you came across it by accident you would think it just another lonely, lovely little East Anglian medieval church.
+Norfolk and Suffolk have dozens of small churches with settings like this.
 Standing by the narrow track with a field of barley on the right, only the barbed wire topped fence around the church suggests that something is a little odd.
 Not far off, melting mounds of Norfolk clunch tell you that there was a village here once, but it was never other than tiny.

 The Churches of East Anglia websites are non-profit-making.
 But if you enjoy using them and find them useful, a small contribution towards the cost of web space, train fares and the like would be most gratefully received.
 You can donate via Paypal.